josephwoodward/logtrap/README.md

 - Flushes logs only when the configured "flush level" is met (usually an `Error` or `Warn`)
 - Helps reduce log noise and optimise logging costs
 - Seamless integration with Go's `log/slog` package
+- Can be scoped to attritues such as trace IDs, correlation IDs or Request IDs

 ### Installation